megaNour/shout/README.md

 SWITCH: # combinable
   a: pretty print positional arguments.
-  f: force print to stderr (i.e. bypass SHOUT_ENABLED)
+  f: force print to stderr (i.e. bypass SHOUT_DISABLED)

 LOG_LEVEL: # single number
   > 0 integer indicating the criticity of your log.
 It is the first number found in your OPT_STRING.